 (All times are U.S. Eastern Time Zone)

 Duke OTD students and faculty host this half-day, interactive virtual program designed to broaden participants' understanding of occupation and occupational therapy as taught and practiced at Duke.
-Whether you're just starting to explore OT or fully committed to the profession, there's lots to learn--join us on Monday, July 7, 2025.
+Whether you're just starting to explore OT or are fully committed to the profession, there's a lot to learn.
+Watch this space in Spring 2026 for announcements about the next OT Summer Discovery Day.

-These informal, virtual, open forum events scheduled a few weeks before each application deadline are designed for applicants in the current application cycle.
-They are a chance to ask questions, clarify requirements, and connect with Admissions staff before submitting materials in OTCAS.
+These informal, virtual, open forum events, scheduled a few weeks before each application deadline, provide support as you prepare your application.
+They're a place to ask questions, clarify requirements, and connect with Admissions staff and current students before submitting materials through the OTCAS system.

-For those able to visit Duke in person, we offer two open house events that allow you to tour our facilities; learn about the curriculum, admissions process, and student life; talk with current faculty, staff, and students; ask questions, and be our guest for lunch.
+For those able to visit Duke in person, we offer two open house events each cycle.
+Attend Open House to tour our facilities; learn about the curriculum, admissions process, and student life; talk with current faculty, staff, and students; ask questions, and be our guest for lunch.

 Health Professions Fairs

 Every spring, Duke OTD participates in the NC Health Professions Expo, with tabling events at universities across NC.
-We hope to see you at a fair near you in late March 2026!
+We hope to see you at a fair in late March 2026!

 How to Apply

 The Duke OTD admissions process is managed through the Occupational Therapy Centralized Application Service (OTCAS).
 If you are applying to multiple programs through OTCAS, please note that Duke has specific requirements for Evaluations (Letters of Recommendation) and prerequisites.
-Only applications that follow Duke-specific instructions will be considered complete in OTCAS.
+Only applications that follow Duke-specific instructions will be considered complete in the OTCAS system.
 Duke requires no supplemental/secondary application outside of OTCAS.

 Once OTCAS has verified your application, you will receive an email with a link to pay the Duke application fee of $60 (This fee is in addition to OTCAS fees).
 Applicants who receive an OTCAS fee waiver through their Fee Assistance Program may forward the approval email ("You are approved for an OTCAS waiver") to OTD_Admissions@duke.edu to have Duke's fee waived, as well.